Barnas Sears: Biography

 Sears graduated from Brown University in 1825 and from Newton Theological Institution in 1827.
 For a short time, he served as pastor of First Baptist Church in Hartford, Connecticut.
 In 1833, Sears, then a professor in ancient languages at what is today Colgate University, visited Germany for studies.
 Having heard the story of Johann Gerhard Oncken, a German preacher who had recently become a Baptist and desired to be baptized in the faith, Sears made it a point to find and speak to him.
 By 1834, Oncken had made a final decision.
 Sears traveled from Halle, where he was studying at the University of Halle, to Hamburg, and baptized Oncken, Oncken's wife and five others in the Elbe on April 22.
 The baptism was performed at night.
 The next day, Sears established the first German Baptist church in Hamburg, which would become the core of most of the continental Baptist movement with Oncken as one of its leaders.
 During his studies in Germany, Sears came to know and was most influenced by theologians August Neander, Wilhelm Gesenius, and August Tholuck.

 In 1835, Sears began working at Newton Theological Institution, both as chair of Christian theology and as president.
 In 1848, he became the secretary of the Massachusetts Board of Education.
+From 1849 to 1855, he also served as state librarian as part of his role as secretary of the board of education.

-In 1866 he was elected to the American Academy of Arts and Sciences.
+In 1866, he was elected to the American Academy of Arts and Sciences.

 Sears was the general agent of the Peabody Education Fund who was sent to Staunton, Virginia, by George Peabody to offer leadership in public education.
 Sears was general agent of the fund from 1867 until February 1880 and was succeeded by Jabez Lamar Monroe Curry.
 He settled in Staunton because of the easy access to the railroad.

 Sears travelled extensively throughout the south promoting Southern education, "free schools for the whole people".
 Sears "inspired confidence, removed doubts and suspicions, and aroused sympathy" through his warm personality, tact, and intelligence.

 "Under his direction the Fund improved the sentiment for education in the South, developed the idea of adequate taxation for public schools, and helped remove the hostility toward Black education."